Tencent/ncnn/tools/darknet/README.md

 ## How to run with benchncnn

-Change the Yolov3DetectionOutput layer to Noop.
+Set 2=0.3 for Yolov3DetectionOutput layer.